Table of Contents:

 Under the “Seller Penalty Points” system, Shopee issues penalty points on a weekly basis (every Monday) to sellers who do not conform to certain expected operational standards.
 It should be noted that all accumulated penalty points will also be reset to zero at the start of each quarter (i.e. the first Monday of January, April, July, and October).

-According to Shopee, an errant seller may receive a maximum of up to 2 penalty points per week for creating listings that infringe IP rights or listings that advertise counterfeit products.
+According to Shopee, an errant seller may receive a maximum of up to 2 penalty points per week for creating listings that infringe IP rights or listings that advertise Shopee fake products.

 Sellers who have accumulated at least 3 penalty points in a particular quarter face a tiered penalty system with varying degrees and forms of punishment for 28 days, depending on the number of penalty points accumulated.